JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Thumbnail caching is now improved within a single backend process, but persistent cache reuse across dyno restarts or multiple instances is still open.
 - `gallery_v2.images` is intentionally unseeded for now because the current live schema does not catalog images yet; a later backfill should derive canonical image rows from a trusted S3 inventory path rather than the current ad hoc API shape.
 - Image-level DB routes are still limited by the empty `gallery_v2.images` catalog, so paths such as `/api/delete-image-db` are not meaningfully migrated until image backfill lands or those routes are retired.
+- `POST /api/delete-all` is still a local-filesystem-only implementation; before relying on it in S3 or v2-backed DB mode, replace it with a storage-aware and DB-aware admin route that clears S3 objects plus active gallery metadata together.
 - The main frontend gallery path is migrated locally now, but the hosted website will not use the explicit `?schema=gallery_v2` request until this frontend build is deployed.
 - Once the hosted backend and hosted frontend are both on the v2 path, decide whether `public` becomes a frozen reference snapshot or receives an explicit one-way sync from v2; leaving both schemas notionally live will create silent drift.
 - The schema comparison Test Page currently samples random images, so repeated runs or a matched-image mode would make public-vs-v2 timing comparisons less noisy.
 - Red-tag exclusion currently depends on right click; a mobile-safe exclusion affordance is still worth adding.
 - There are stale tag utilities and duplicate context files that should either be removed or realigned.
 - Local backend env and session settings still need one explicit reference note for browser validation: `JWT_SECRET`, `DATABASE_URL`, `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`, `PATREON_CLIENT_ID`, `PATREON_CLIENT_SECRET`, `PATREON_REDIRECT_URI`, `FRONTEND_URL`, `AUTH_COOKIE_NAME`, `AUTH_TOKEN_EXPIRES_IN`, `AUTH_COOKIE_SECURE`, and `OAUTH_REDIRECT_MODE`.
+- The edit-tag modal still drops newly typed tag names because the frontend save path collapses modal input back to numeric tag IDs only; either support string tag names end-to-end through the compat layer or block unknown tags explicitly in the UI.
+- `src/components/edit/ImageActions.jsx` remains unused dead code and should either be removed or wired into a real image-level edit path.

 ## Backend Agent Recommendations